-The assets and liabilities of foreign operations are translated into NTD at the exchange rates at the reporting date.
-The income and expenses of foreign operations are translated into NTD at the average rate.
+The assets and liabilities of foreign operations are translated into NTD at the exchange rates at each reporting date.
+The income and expenses of foreign operations are translated into NTD at the average rates for the period.
 Exchange differences are recognized in other comprehensive income.

-When a foreign operation is disposed of such that control, significant influence, or joint control is lost, the cumulative amount in the translation reserve related to that foreign operation is reclassified to profit or loss as part of the gain or loss on disposal.
+When a foreign operation is disposed of such that control, joint control, or significant influence is lost, the cumulative amount in the translation reserve related to that foreign operation is reclassified to profit or loss as part of the gain or loss on disposal.
 When the Company disposes of only part of its interest in a subsidiary that includes a foreign operation while retaining control, the relevant proportion of the cumulative amount is reattributed to non-controlling interests.
 When the Company disposes of only part of its investment in an associate or joint venture that includes a foreign operation while retaining significant influence or joint control, the relevant proportion of the cumulative amount is reclassified to profit or loss.